Matías Rubio

 Matías Martín Rubio Köstner (born 8 August 1988) is a Chilean former professional footballer who played as a forward.

 Career

 In August 2016, Rubio joined Kazakhstan Premier League side FC Akzhayik.

 He retired at the end of the 2022 season, as a player of Deportes Recoleta.

 At international level, Rubio was part of a Chile under-25 squad in a training session led by Claudio Borghi in May 2011, being a player of Rangers de Talca.

 Personal life

 He is a member of a football family nicknamed "Rubio Dynasty" since his grandfather Ildefonso, his father Hugo, and his two brothers, Eduardo and Diego, were or are professional footballers.

+Post-retirement

+Following his retirement, Rubio started a sports complex and a football academy for seniors.